nounsDAO/nouns-monorepo/README.md

 The [nouns assets](packages/nouns-assets) package holds the Noun PNG and run-length encoded image data.

-### nouns-bots
+### punks-bots

-The [nouns bots](packages/nouns-bots) package contains a bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord.
+The [punks bots](packages/punks-bots) package contains a bot that monitors for changes in Punks auction state and notifies everyone via Twitter and Discord.

 ### nouns-contracts